 We work with a number of project funders who help us deliver core areas of our support service for community businesses.
 Typically, we apply for grants from these bodies to deliver activities which meet both the needs of our members, and those of the funders, mostly of whom have charitable objects of which we have similar concern.

 Each year, we apply for grants from a number of Trusts and Foundations to support the core costs of running our organisation.
 These funds are not specifically budgeted against activities, but are critical to ensuring Plunkett is sufficiently resourced.
-Current and long-term donors include Hastoe Housing Association, English Rural Housing, CHK Charities, and PF Charitable Trust.
+Current and long-term donors include CHK Charities, and PF Charitable Trust.

-The success of our current strategy depends on Plunkett collaborating with national, regional and local organiations to reach more communities and make the best use of shared skills and resources.
+The success of our current strategy depends on Plunkett collaborating with national, regional and local organisations to reach more communities and make the best use of shared skills and resources.

-At a national level, we work closely with infrastructure organisations who share our concern for supporting community business including Locality, Co-operatives UK, ACRE, Rural Community Councils and NALC.
-We work with national bodies in Scotland, Wales and Northern Ireland (such as Community Shares Scotland, Wales Co-operative Centre & Co-operative Alternatives) to ensure our services are relevant in different nations and as far as possible complement, rather than duplicate, other services.
-We also subcontract our services to local organisations where they are better placed to deliver locally, or have more relevant skills.
+At a national level, we work closely with infrastructure organisations who share our concern for supporting community businesses including Locality, Co-operatives UK, ACRE, Rural Community Councils and NALC.
+In Scotland, Wales and Northern Ireland we work with organisations such as Community Shares Scotland, Wales Co-operative Centre and Co-operative Alternatives to ensure our services are relevant in different nations and as far as possible complement, rather than duplicate, other services.
+We also sometimes subcontract our services to local organisations where they are better placed to deliver locally, or have more relevant skills.
 We are always open to working in partnership and if you have an idea on collaborating, please do get in touch.